pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 There are several kinds of columns returned are depending of the function.

-Description of the return values for a path ...............................................................................
+Return values for a path ...............................................................................

 .. return_path_short_start